GivePay/WooCommerce-FlatRatePay-Gateway/README.md

 ## Frequently Asked Questions

-> Do I need a FlatRatePay account to use this plugin?
+__Do I need a FlatRatePay account to use this plugin?__

 Yes!
 Simply go to [https://portal.flatratepay.com/merchants/new](https://portal.flatratepay.com/merchants/new?promo=WPWOO) to sign up!

-> What does this plugin cost?
+__What does this plugin cost?__

 WooCommerce FlatRatePay Gateway is completely free!

+__Do I have to be PCI compliant?__

+A little bit.
+You will have to be compliant with PCI-DSS SAQ A-EP, which is the level of compliance required for e-commerce merchant which offload all PCI requirements to a third-party.

 ## Changelog